Methylsulfonylmethane: Mechanism of action

 The mechanism of action underlying MSM's medical claims is not clear.
 Some promoters suggest that most people do not consume enough sulfur.
 There is no Dietary Reference Intake (DRI) or Daily Value established for sulfur, but it is present in significant amounts in foods such as cruciferous vegetables, garlic, onions, asafoetida, legumes, nuts, seeds, plant milk, animal milk and eggs (both whites and yolks).
 The claims for the need for sulfur supplementation originate with Robert Herschler, a biochemist who filed a patent for using MSM as a dietary supplement in 1982.

 Moreover, in cases involving topical therapeutics, the role of MSM as an active agent, per se, versus its having a role in promoting skin permeation (in manner, akin to its solvent relative DMSO) must be characterized/controlled.

 The biochemical effects of supplemental methylsulfonylmethane are poorly understood.
 Some researchers have suggested that MSM has anti-inflammatory effects.

 The spectrum of biological effects of dimethyl sulfoxide (DMSO) and MSM differ, but those of DMSO may be mediated, at least in part, by MSM.

 Research

 Skin, hair, nails

 The first scientific investigation of MSM for skin health was published in 2015.
-The RCT used a 3g per day dose and included only 20 women.
+The RCT used a 3 g per day dose and included only 20 women.
 Results showed significant improvements in the number and severity of facial wrinkles, firmness, tone and texture.
-Another study evaluated doses of 1g and 3g and showed improvements in wrinkles, firmness, and hydration at both dose levels in 20 persons.
+Another study evaluated doses of 1 g and 3 g and showed improvements in wrinkles, firmness, and hydration at both dose levels in 20 persons.
 The same author published a study on MSM for hair and nails from the same clinical trial.
 The results showed improvements in hair shine, volume, and appearance, and nail shine and appearance.
 An Italian study evaluated the effects of a nutraceutical composed of MSM, hyaluronic acid, and L-carnosine.
 The results from RCT showed broad improvements in facial skin hydration and elasticity, as well as decreased sebaceous secretions.